-- Your academic preparation, such as: - Transcripts, diplomas, degrees, or certificates from schools you attended; Standardized test scores required by your U.S. school - Standardized test scores required by your U.S. school - Your intent to depart the United States upon completion of the course of study; - How you will pay all educational, living and travel costs.
+- o Your academic preparation, such as: - Transcripts, diplomas, degrees, or certificates from schools you attended; - Standardized test scores required by your U.S. school - Your intent to depart the United States upon completion of the course of study; - o How you will pay all educational, living and travel costs.